falconcode16/Ansible-Infra-Deployment/README.md

 - **Sudo Privileges**: Make sure the Ansible user has the necessary sudo privileges on the VM.
 - **Firewall**: If you can't access Nginx from your browser, check if there's a firewall blocking HTTP traffic on port 80.

-## Contributing

-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Contributions are always welcome!

 ## License